 BOUTIQUE HOTEL: Hotel Villa Flori

 This restored 19th-century villa is set on the western shores with amazing views of Lake Como.
-It offers elegant rooms, private park and you will love the Venetian stucco work and frescos.
+It offers elegant rooms, and a private park and you will love the Venetian stucco work and frescos.

 BEST RATED: Como Lake Suits

 This hotel has an excellent location with the best views.
-Very close to the Broletto and the Como Cathedral, the apartments have a balcony with lake views, a seating area, a satellite flat-screen TV, a fully equipped kitchen with and free bikes so you can easily explore lake Como.
+Very close to the Broletto and the Como Cathedral, the apartments have a balcony with lake views, a seating area, a satellite flat-screen TV, a fully equipped kitchen, and free bikes so you can easily explore Lake Como.

 TOP LUXURY: Mandarin Oriental Lago di Como

-Where to stay close to Milan Central Station
+Where to Stay in Central Station in Milan

 If you are planning to go on day trips from Milan, I recommend finding accommodation close to the Milano Centrale Station.
 The city has many different options for accommodations, from budget to luxury, it depends on your style and budget.
 I have selected some great options to make your trip as fun and easy as possible: